MafaldaSFerreira/physalia_adaptation_course-2024/README.md

 ### Day 5: Functional approaches

-5-1: SNPeff annotation of SNPs for coding and regulatory regions
+5-1: SnpEff annotation of SNPs for coding and regulatory regions

 5-2: Intersection between SNPs and genes with bedtools